auth0/lock/README.md

 - **icon {String}**: Url for an image that will be placed in the Lock's header.
 Defaults to Auth0's logo.
 - **closable {Boolean}**: Determines whether or not the Lock can be closed.
 When a `container` option is provided its value is always `false`, otherwise it defaults to `true`.
 - **defaultLocation {String}**: [ISO country code](http://www.iso.org/iso/country_codes) of the country that will be selected by default when entering a phone number.
 Defaults to the country the user is in and fallback to `"US"` when it can't be obtained.
-- **focusInput {Boolean}**: Determines whether or not the first input on the screen, that is the email or phone number input, should have focus when the Lock is displayed.
+- **autofocus {Boolean}**: Determines whether or not the first input on the screen, that is the email or phone number input, should have focus when the Lock is displayed.
 Defaults to `false` when a `container` option is provided or the Lock is being render on a mobile device.
 Otherwise it defaults to `true`.
 - **gravatar {Boolean}**: Determines whether or not Gravatar images and user names should be displayed on the Lock's header once an email has been entered.
 Defaults to `true`.
 - **popup {Boolean}**: Determines whether or not a popup is shown when authenticating with a social provider.
 Defaults to `false` and passing `true` is discouraged.
 See [below](#popup-mode) for more information.
 - **popupOptions {Object}**: Allows to customize the location of the popup in the screen.
 Any [position and size feature](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position_and_size_features) allowed by `window.open` is accepted.
 Defaults to `{}`.